parke/dicewars/readme.md

 *  Maps are randomly generated so every game is unique.
 *  Dice Wars nicely blends randomness versus predictability.
 *  Due to the randomness, when playing Dice Wars, you must make strategic risk manegement decisions.
-*  You will win by keeping the computer players in balance until you can sieze a decisive advantage.
+*  You will win by keeping the computer players in balance until you can seize a decisive advantage.

 ###  Understand your income